matdem/FCC_landing_page/stories.md

 #freeCodeCamp Product Landing Project

-[x] User Story #1: My product landing page should have a header element with a corresponding id="header".
+[x] User Story #1: My product landing page should hav a header element with a corresponding id="header".

 [x] User Story #2: I can see an image within the